via-lang/via/README.md

 t["foo"] = fn "bar"     // error: <same as above>
 ```

-via doesn’t even have “catch-all” tables.
+**via doesn’t even have “catch-all” tables**.
 Arrays and maps are split, and every index assignment must satisfy the type system.
 There is no silent type mutation, no runtime surprises, and no creeping complexity.

 ---